 “Very well, stay here, I’ll see what I can do.”
 With Grizzle at my side, we hiked to the marsh.
 “We thank the wisdom of the Twelve for illuminating the path of Virtue.”
 A wisp of smoke appeared before us.
-Ira, unbridled hate, left a mark on the World visible to those who studied the teachings of the Twelve.
+Ira, unbridled hate, left a mark on the World visible to those who studied the teachings of the Seven.
 We went deeper into the marsh.
 Freezing water soaked my boots.
 The smell of wet dog hair didn’t help either.
 The trail coalesced in a small shack built between the gnarled roots of an ancient tree.

 The door burst open.
 A ashen face woman, with wild dark hair and long finger nails, spit at me.
 “YOU!
 YOU DON’T BELONG HERE!
 LEAVE ME BE!
 LEAVE ME BE!”